bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 Click on the Kubernetes Source to enable Kubernetes Assets.
 After clicking OK on the Instructions, click Add on the Kubernetes

-Fill in the Information for your AKS Cluster, and use the ppdm-admin Credentials
+Fill in the Information for your AKS Cluster, and use the ppdm-admin Credentials:
 <figure class="full">
 	<img src="/images/add_aks_cluster.png" alt="">
 	<figcaption>Add AKS Cluster</figcaption>